Tutankhamun's mummy: Health

+The face of Tutankhamun's mummy, as revealed in late October 1925, before subsequent deterioration.

+The face of Tutankhamun's mummy, in November 2025.

 Tutankhamun's mummy has been studied to provide more information about his general health and to look for any conditions that may have contributed to his death.
 Analysis of the body is complicated by the poor condition of the mummy and damage sustained during its disarticulation.
 The many varying results of the studies "highlight the complexities of palaeopathology: how a single individual, who has been studied in detail by so many groups, can yield so many and sometimes contradictory" results.

 The initial 1925 examination did not mention any signs of disease, and the first X-ray study ruled out tuberculosis.
 Subsequently, a wide variety of health conditions have been proposed for Tutankhamun, based on both his unusual depiction in art and his mummy.
 The theorised conditions are many and varied; those that involve internal organs or soft tissue are hard to prove due to their mummified state.
 Those that affect fertility such as an adrenal tumor, Klinefelter syndrome, or Fröhlich syndrome (adiposogenital dystrophy) are disproven by his fathering of two daughters.
 Disorders that produce gynecomastia such as aromatase excess syndrome, or the proposed "Tutankhamun syndrome", or affect the ribs and sternum such as pectus carinatum (pigeon chest) cannot be proven as the front wall of the chest is missing.
 His skull shape, although unusual, shows no signs of resulting from Antley–Bixler syndrome or Marfan syndrome.
 Inherited temporal lobe epilepsy, suggested to explain the increased religiosity in the reigns of his immediate predecessors and their early deaths, has little physical evidence to support it.

 In 2010, a team led by Zahi Hawass diagnosed Tutankhamun with a clubbed left foot with avascular necrosis of the second and third metatarsals (Köhler disease II).
 However, the diagnosis of clubfoot is disputed.
 The 1960s X-ray report noted no abnormalities and characterises both feet as "cramped" by bandaging.
 James Gamble suggests that the foot is not clubbed but a result of Tutankhamun habitually walking on the outside of his foot due to the pain caused by the necrosis.
 Depictions of Tutankhamun doing archery while seated and the presence of 130 canes in the tomb was used as evidence to support Hawass's claim that Tutankhamun had a walking impairment.
 However, both are indications of prestige, not a reflection of their owner's health.
 Depictions of kings shooting while seated date back to the Old Kingdom and canes were common symbols of status in ancient Egypt and frequently included in burials.
 The canes show no sign of heavy use and his footwear shows even wear on both feet.

 DNA testing revealed the presence of Plasmodium falciparum, the most severe type of malaria.